usnistgov/800-63-3/sp800-63a/sec4_ial.md

 | 3 | 2 |
 | 4 | 3 |

-However, the table below shows the IAL's that are allowable for M-04-04 Level of Assurance.
+However, the table below shows the expanded set of IAL's that are allowable to meet M-04-04 Level of Assurance.
 Agencies SHALL select the corresponding IAL based on the assessed M-04-04 LOA.

 | Level of Assurance | Identity Assurance Level
 |:------------------:|:-----------------------------: